Thiamine Deficiency Misdiagnosis & Medical Malpractice

 If in a hospital or medical settings, doctors and nurses should be aware of this danger and begin administering thiamine as a precaution.
 Thiamine can be administered orally as a supplement, into the muscle as an injection, or in the most severe cases, intravenously in an IV drip.
 Since low levels of thiamine are easy to diagnosis using a blood test, and the treatment options are very simple, there’s no reason for anyone to ever suffer permanent brain or neurological disorders due to a deficiency.
 Furthermore, you cannot overdose on Thiamine so if there’s even a suspicion of deficiency the patient should be given treatment immediately.

-If left untreated, thiamine deficiency can result in development of Wernicke’s Encephalopathy or Wernicke-Korsakoff syndrome, the symptoms of which include muscle paralysis, issues with vision, problems walking, fatigue, foggy headedness, and a host of other neurological related issues.
+If left untreated, thiamine deficiency can result in development of Wernicke’s Encephalopathy or Wernicke-Korsakoff syndrome, the symptoms of which include muscle paralysis, issues with vision, problems walking, fatigue, foggy-headedness, and a host of other neurological related issues.
 One group most at risk of developing a deficiency are those who have recently undergone bariatric surgery such as a gastric bypass; these patients should be closely monitored for any signs or symptoms of Wernicke’s.
+This is why we have our Houston law firms focusing on medical mistakes ready to help people who’ve been victims of negligence.
 The neurological damage caused by Wernicke’s is due to lesions forming on the brain which can be spotted with an MRI.
 The first signs of Wernicke’s appear as the patient becoming confused or having an altered mental status.
-The classic three symptoms of Wernicke’s, known as the Wernicke’s Triangle, are unusual gait, problems with vision and mental fog.
+The classic three symptoms of Wernicke’s, known as the Wernicke’s Triangle, are unusual gait, problems with vision, and mental fog.

 If the disease is caught early enough, most symptoms of Wernicke’s Encephalopathy can be reversed using a supplementation of Thiamine.
 However, if the disease goes untreated for too long many of the symptoms, such as memory loss, may become permanent.
 If not treated at all, the disease will eventually result in coma and then death.